 The trick here is to know what works best for you.
 How do you read for previous exams with full concentration?
 It is advised that you follow the trend and also try to maximize the benefits you get during your peak hours.

 A popular proverb says practice makes perfect.
-The only way to fully grasp the assertions in your research materials is by continuous practice.
-Endeavor to attempt past questions, ask questions and strive to maintain excellence.
-Continuous practice will undoubtedly open doors to your success in CFA exam situation.
+The only way to fully grasp the assertions in your research materials is through continuous practice.
+Endeavor to attempt past questions, ask questions, and strive to maintain excellence.
+Continuous practice will undoubtedly open doors to your success in the CFA exam.

 I had a quick overview of the whole curriculum and I tried a few practice questions to understand the amount of work that had to be done for each reading.
 This way, there was no surprise.